Cann65/aws-secure-static-website-terraform/README.md

 - Terraform >= 1.6, AWS provider >= 5.x
 - A Route 53 hosted zone for your domain
-- An S3 bucket for Terraform state (DynamoDB lock table optional)
+- An S3 bucket for Terraform state (DynamoDB lock table is optional but recommended)
 - AWS credentials configured locally (SSO/Identity Center recommended)

 ---